esmini/esmini/README.md

 Repository: <https://github.com/esmini/esmini>

 Pre-built demo packages are available [here](https://github.com/esmini/esmini/releases/latest).
 Unzip, navigate to "esmini\run\esmini" and run any of the example scripts.
-See more info below under "Binaries and demos".
+See more info below under [Binaries and demos](#binaries-and-demos).

 esmini supports OpenSCENARIO v1.1 (from esmini v2.7) and v1.0 (from esmini v1.5).
 In order to run older versions (i.e. v0.9.1) ASAM provides a transformation scheme (migration0_9_1to1_0.xslt, part of the OpenSCENARIO release bundle) that can be used with tools for automatic migration of XML files.